CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

 1. The recipient of the message will recieve a notification about the recieved private message.

+1. Explore through other options available in yammer.

 ### Task 4: Explore Microsoft Stream

 1. Microsoft Stream is an Enterprise Video service where people in your organization can upload, view, and share videos securely.
 You can share recordings of classes, meetings, presentations, training sessions, or other videos that aid your team's collaboration.